-- Alter your sleep routine at home to match the destination country time zone more closely. (e.g. one hour earlier if travelling east or one hour later if travelling west)
+- Alter your sleep routine at home to match the destination country's time zone more closely. (e.g. one hour earlier if traveling east or one hour later if traveling west)

-- Spend time in the sunlight or bright life in the morning (if travelling west) or the evening (if travelling east).
+- Spend time in the sunlight or bright life in the morning (if traveling west) or the evening (if traveling east).